 On May 1, 2020, Andy Yates joined the firm as Counsel.
 Andy comes to the firm from Alston & Bird, where he specialized in state and local taxation and related controversy.
 Andy, a native of Montgomery, Alabama, obtained his B.A. from Birmingham-Southern College and his J.D. from Duke University School of Law.
 Andy also holds […]

-Bryan Downs and Stephen Quinn recently defeated a proposed class certification in a case challenging the City of Atlanta’s solid waste service charge.
+Bryan Downs and Stephen Quinn recently defeated a proposed class certification in a case challenging a large Georgia city’s solid waste service charge.
 The case seeks to certify a class of thousands of owners of commercial and multifamily properties who have paid the fee over a five-year period.
 Downs and Quinn, representing the City, opposed […]

 In January 2019, Bryan Downs, along with co-counsel Amy Gellins, reached a negotiated settlement with the State of Georgia’s Immigration Enforcement Review Board.
 The resolution included consent orders being entered in two cases filed by Downs pursuant to the Georgia Open Records Act and Open Meetings Act.
 The consent orders invalidated prior actions taken by […]

 In a time-sensitive matter which already involved a dozen attorneys from various high-profile law firms, Bob Wilson took on the case and in less than a day obtained the necessary court approvals for the clients so that the closing could proceed, which all other counsel had spent weeks pursuing unsuccessfully.

 Debra Golymbieski has been appointed as Vice-Chair of the School & College Law Section of the State Bar of Georgia.
 Debra has practiced extensively in the area of Education Law for over 15 years and is grateful to have this opportunity to contribute to the success of this Section of the State Bar.